-It is important for all employees in public sector agencies to understand their role in their agency's commitment to and facilitation of an open government.
-This Guideline provides a basic overview for public sector employees who do not work directly with the Right to Information Act 2009 (Qld) (RTI Act).1 It outlines the importance of informal and administrative access to government information, the RTI application process, and the expectations and responsibilities of staff when an RTI application is received.
+This Guideline provides an overview for public sector employees who do not work directly with the RTI Act.
+It outlines the importance of informal and administrative access to government information, the RTI application process, and the expectations and responsibilities of public sector employees when an application is received under the RTI Act.
+It is important for all employees in public sector agencies to understand their role in meeting their agency’s commitment to open government.

 Increase access to information

-The RTI Act promotes the release of information and clarifies that formal access applications under the RTI Act should be used only as a last resort.
-Under the RTI Act, all public sector information is open to the community as a starting point.
-Information can only be withheld by agencies if there is a good reason not to disclose it, such as protection of privacy.
+The RTI Act promotes the release of information and mandates that formal access applications under the RTI Act should be a last resort.
+Wherever possible, information should be released informally or under an agency's administrative access policies.
+Under the RTI Act, information can only be withheld by agencies if releasing it would be contrary to the public interest.

-Know the process
+Know the application process